QuantumV2/ChromaCode/README.md

 The program counter is always moving, starting out moving to the right and the direction being able to be altered by instructions.

+## Usage:
+1. Install PIL and Numpy.
+2. Create your program or choose one from the example folder.
+3. Run the script using `py main.py {path_to_program}.png`
+4. The program will be executed and the output will be displayed in the console.

 ## Instructions:
     #000088 - Load: Put a value from memory onto the stack.